 Continuous Integration

-Continuous Integration is a software development practice where members of a team integrate their work frequently, usually each person integrates at least daily - leading to multiple integrations per day.
+CI is a development practice that requires developers to integrate code into a shared repository several times a day.
+Each check-in is then verified by an automated build, allowing teams to detect problems early.
 Each integration is verified by an automated build (including test) to detect integration errors as quickly as possible.
 Many teams find that this approach leads to significantly reduced integration problems and allows a team to develop cohesive software more rapidly.

 A mechanism that rebuilds your project whenever a check in is made into some revision control system (CVS etc).
 This can be extended though to include running tests, all the way through to generating a CD image, mounting it within VMs, installing the product and running full tests on it.

 It is the practice of ensuring that all aspects of your software development process are lined up to permit the daily creation of a working version of your product.
 It is best known as part of Extreme Programming.
+CI helps us to handle different kinds of integration problems:

 • Merge conflicts